 Opening the night was Tom Bolton (resident Magicboxer), sharing his view on modern magic.
 Starting off with a 50/50 chance of someone getting a brick dropped on their mobile phone.
 Following up with a routine displaying synergy between two people.

-Robert Reed, performed a routine of one-liners, that
+Robert Reed, Magician Newcastle performed a routine of one-liners, that

 And it worked, I offered to buy a gift for each of them Imogen chose face glitter, Abigail zoned into a magic set.
-Which she has been practicing like mad ever since.
-Hopefully she continues in some form to evolve a magical interest.
+Which she has been practising like mad ever since.
+Hopefully, she continues in some form to evolve a magical interest.

 Needless to say that we’ll be back in the future and are currently looking into the idea of joining the Junior Magic Circle.